 Students will not be permitted to register with expired documents, and will be unregistered for the course if their documents expire prior to the start of the course.
 Student immunization information and test results will be provided to the clinical agency, and criminal background information may be provided to the clinical agency.
 The clinical agency has the right to make a final determination about whether the student will be able to attend clinical at their facility.
-Students who do not meet clinical requirements may be prevented from engaging in the clinical or practicum component of their program, which could result in program dismissal.
+Students who do not meet clinical or practicum component of their program, which could result in program dismissal.
 For information on specific immunization requirements currently in effect, please see Health & Immunization Requirements.